bluelockorg/subscription-manager/README.md

 ## Privacy
 We as BLO put privacy before anything.
 So, we have developped this app so that everything is done on-device. 🔒

+In the current version, no data goes out of your phone.
+We do not collect any information about you or your subscriptions.

 <!-- ## Legal Attribution
 App Store and App Store logo are trademarks of Apple Inc., registered in the U.S. and other countries.